JoshuaMularczyk/Solar-Powered-Smartphone-Battery-Charger/README.md

 My partner and I each constructed a separate board and tested to see if it worked.
 After constructing the boards we used a 0-18V 1A power supply and realized that the boards were not allowing our iPhones to charge.
 We plugged in a nearby TI-84 Plus CE calculator that was rated to charge at 5V 0.5A and it started charging.
 We then decided to switch to a bigger power supply rated for 24V 3A and plugged in an Android which began to charge.
 The iPhone still would not charge.
 After some research about Apple devices, a fellow colleague, [Caydn Maddocks](https://github.com/Maddca) and I discovered that Apple was extra particular and required voltages to the D+ and D- pins of the USB connector.
 The specific voltages differ based on the current being drawn (we used 2.7V to D+ and 2V to D-).
-This can be seen in the "Note on the Voltages of the USB" section above.
-After wiring two voltage dividers together and soldering them onto the back side of the board, we plugged the iPhone into the original 0-18V 1A power supply and it started charging successfully.
+This can be seen in the "Volatage Dividers for USB" section above.
+The process of fixing this can be seen in the issues section [here]().

 Next, we connected our 5W 12V solar panels to the converter and took them outside to get direct sunlight.
 Once the solar panel was propped up to be perpendicular to the sun, I plugged in my iPhone and it started charging.
 It takes quite a bit of time to charge with 5W so I recommend getting a higher wattage solar panel for faster charging.